-- Once an ooba consultant has helped you prequalify for and obtain bond approval, make sure you assess any other costs you might incur when you purchase an old home.
+- Even before an ooba Home Loans consultant has helped you prequalify and obtain bond approval, make sure you assess any other costs you might incur when you purchase or upgrade an old home.

 - Check the roof and windows first.
 These are the most important.

 - The kitchen and bathroom usually come next.
 Do your appliances fit into the kitchen area?
 Can the bathroom do with new tiles?